CoelhoNunes/RobotLocalization/README.md

 ---

 ## **License**
-This project is licensed for educational and research purposes only.
-Contributions to the codebase credit Coursera’s guided project on robotics and localization techniques.
+This project is for educational and research purposes only.
+Contributions to the codebase credit but with a twist from Coursera’s guided project on robotics and localization techniques.